Set up remote MCP

-The remote server uses an HTTP connection and makes calls to dbt-mcp hosted on the cloud-based dbt platform.
+The remote MCP server uses an HTTP connection and makes calls to dbt-mcp hosted on the cloud-based dbt platform.
+This setup requires no local installation and is ideal for data consumption use cases.

 If you reach your dbt Copilot usage limit, all tools will be blocked until your Copilot credits reset.
 If you need help, please reach out to your account manager.